 Division of Labor

 Also note, the high/low specialty is for the extreme ranges and most horn players in professional orchestras can cover the whole range, they are just more comfortable and produce better sounds in their specialized range.
 However, the sound of a low specialist struggling to play high can be quite awful, and risky as they may miss.
 I have learned this lesson the hard way when scoring in eastern Europe.
 It is important to consider your section before you orchestrate.
 I will avoid writing all up high when orchestrating for those ensembles.
+In LA and London I know everyone will be able to play both high and low with no issues.

 You will often see five horns in the symphony.
 The extra player, called a bumper or assistant, sits next to the principal and is there to give them breaks so they can save themselves for solos and important parts.
 The principal may decide to add the bumper to unison phrases as well.
 This only happens in the concert hall, not in the scoring stage.